 Looks like a perfect evening for footballing fun in Wolverhampton.

 Team sheets have been handed in, and Pep Guardiola gives Nathan Ake a full debut for Manchester City.
 The other names in the frame are these:

 Wolverhampton Wanderers: Rui Patricio, Boly, Coady, Saiss, Traore, Neves, Joao Moutinho, Marcal, Daniel Podence, Jimenez, Pedro Neto.
 Subs: Silva, Vitinha, Ruddy, Ruben Vinagre, Dendoncker, Kilman, Rasmussen.

 Man City: Ederson, Walker, Stones, Ake, Mendy, Fernandinho, Rodri, Foden, De Bruyne, Sterling, Gabriel Jesus.
 Subs: Steffen, Torres, Mahrez, Otamendi, Delap, Doyle, Bernabe.

 Referee: Andre Marriner.

-All the latest Manchester City news, views and transfer rumours brought to you by the Manchester Evening News.
+All the latest Manchester City news, views and transfer rumours from the MEN.